-Anyone with a home or business landscape can help prevent this runoff by turning their space into an Ocean Friendly Garden.
-OFG gardeners apply “CPR” to yards:
+The solution – home, business and public properties can all help prevent this runoff by turning their space into an Ocean Friendly Garden.
+OFG gardeners apply “CPR:”

-C – Conservation – Conserve water and nutrients with properly spaced native & climate appropriate plants.
+C – Conservation – Conserve water, energy and wildlife habitat by using native and climate appropriate plants.

 P – Permeability – Allow air and water to percolate downwards.
 Healthy soil, mulch, and limited hardscape sponge up water.